-Mr. Schmitz has had much success with the role of Aschenbach in Britten’s DEATH IN VENICE performed in 2009 and 2012 with Opera de Bellas Artes and covered with the Aldeburgh Festival.
-Mr. Schmitz also performed the role of Hotel Porter DEATH IN VENICE with Aldeburgh and Bregenz Festivals under the direction of Yoshii Oida.
+Mr Schmitz has had much success with the role of Aschenbach DEATH IN VENICE performed with Opera de Bellas Artes and covered with the Aldeburgh Festival.
+Mr Schmitz also performed the role of Hotel Porter DEATH IN VENICE with Aldeburgh and Bregenz Festivals under the direction of Yoshii Oida.

-Other opera credits include the role of Johansson DIE GESPENSTERSONATE by Aribert Reimann with Kammer Oper in Vienna; David DIE MEISTERSINGER VON NÜRNBERG with the Mastersingers Company in London; Dr. Caius FALSTAFF with Mid-Wales Opera; Tamino THE MAGIC FLUTE with Opera Brava; and Ferrando COSI FAN TUTTE with Castleward Opera, Telemaco IL RITORNO D’ULISSE IN PATRIA at the Globe Theatre in London with the Britten-Pears Programme; Mars in Gilbert & Sullivan’s THESPIS London Kensington Sinfonia; and a West End season of Gilbert & Sullivan at the Gielgud Theatre.
+Other opera credits include: Don Basilio and Don Curzio LE NOZZE DI FIGARO with Seattle Opera.
+Peter Quint THE TURN OF THE SCREW, and Dr. Caius FALSTAFF, Ferrando COSI FAN TUTTE, Tamino DIE ZAUBERFLÖTE all as a Young Artist with Seattle Opera.
+Johansson DIE GESPENSTERSONATE by Aribert Reimann with Kammer Oper in Vienna; David DIE MEISTERSINGER VON NÜRNBERG with the Mastersingers Company in London; Dr. Caius FALSTAFF with Mid-Wales Opera; Tamino DIE ZAUBERFLÖTE with Opera Brava; and Ferrando COSI FAN TUTTE with Castleward Opera, Telemaco IL RITORNO D’ULISSE IN PATRIA at the Globe Theatre in London with the Britten-Pears Programme; Mars in Gilbert & Sullivan’s THESPIS London Kensington Sinfonia; and a West End season of Gilbert & Sullivan at the Gielgud Theatre.

-Mr. Schmitz has premiered songs by Ned Rorem and John Musto with the New York Festival of Song, regularly appeared with the Greenwich Music Festival, in recital with Seattle Opera, and with the Emmy Destinn Foundation in London.
-Other concert credits include Stravinsky’s Les Noces and Haydn’s Paukenmesse with the Auckland Philharmonic in New Zealand, Elijah at Birmingham Town Hall with the Birmingham Philharmonic Orchestra, Beethoven’s Symphony No. 9 with the Birmingham Philharmonic Orchestra, and the title-role in Britten’s Saint Nicolas with the New Elizabethan Singers.
+Mr Schmitz has premiered songs by Ned Rorem and John Musto with the New York Festival of Song.
+Other concert credits include Les Noces (Stravinsky) and Paukenmesse (Haydn) with the Auckland Philharmonic in New Zealand, Elijah at Birmingham Town Hall with the Birmingham Philharmonic Orchestra, Beethoven Symphony No. 9 with the Birmingham Philharmonic Orchestra, and the title role Saint Nicolas (Britten) with the New Elizabethan Singers.

-Beginning his studies as both an actor and singer at Northwestern University, Mr. Schmitz continued on to complete degrees there and at the Manhattan School of Music.
-Ted furthered his work and training in the Young Artist Programs of Central City Opera, Britten-Pears Programme, Opera Theatre of St Louis as well as Seattle Opera.
+Beginning his studies as both an actor and singer at Northwestern University, Mr Schmitz continued on to complete degrees there and at the Manhattan School of Music.
+Mr Schmitz furthered his work and training in the Young Artist Programs of Central City Opera, Britten-Pears Programme, Opera Theatre of St Louis and Seattle Opera.